-The board of directors encourages stockholders to send communications to the board of directors or to individual members of the board of directors.
+Our board of directors encourages stockholders and other interested parties to send communications to the board of directors or to individual members of the board of directors.
 Such communications, whether by letter, e-mail or telephone, should be directed to the Executive Chairman of the board of directors who will forward them to the intended recipients.
 However, unsolicited advertisements or invitations to conferences or promotional material, in the discretion of the Executive Chairman or his designee, may not be forwarded to the directors.

-If a stockholder wishes to communicate to the board of directors about a concern relating to the Company's financial statements, accounting practices or internal controls, the concern should be submitted in writing to the board of directors in care of the Executive Chairman at the Company's headquarters.
+If a stockholder or other interested party wishes to communicate to our board of directors regarding a concern relating to the Company's financial statements, accounting practices or internal controls, the concern should be submitted in writing to the board of directors in care of the Executive Chairman at the Company's headquarters.
 If the concern relates to the Company's governance practices, business ethics or corporate conduct, the concern likewise should be submitted in writing to the Executive Chairman at the Company's headquarters address.
-If the stockholder is unsure as to which category his or her concern relates, he or she may communicate it to any one of the directors in care of the Company's Corporate Secretary.
+If the stockholder or other interested party is unsure as to which category his or her concern relates, he or she may communicate it to any one of the directors in care of the Company's Corporate Secretary.

-Stockholders who wish to contact members of the board of directors either individually or as a group may do so by writing to Corporate Secretary c/o VolitionRx Limited, 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738, or by telephone at +1 (646) 650-1351, specifying whether the communication is directed to the entire board of directors or to a particular director.
-Stockholder letters are screened by Company personnel to filter out improper or irrelevant topics, such as solicitations, and to confirm that such communications relate to matters that are within the scope of responsibilities of the board of directors.
+Stockholders or other interested parties who wish to contact members of our board of directors either individually or as a group may do so by writing to Corporate Secretary c/o VolitionRx Limited, 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738, or by telephone at +1 (646) 650-1351, specifying whether the communication is directed to the entire board of directors or to a particular director.
+Such communications are screened by Company personnel to filter out improper or irrelevant topics, such as solicitations, and to confirm that they relate to matters that are within the scope of responsibilities of the board of directors.